theguymeyer/autocomplete/README.md

 When developing the dropdown menu it was unclear how React would handle the iterative method of the `datalist` tag.
 This [stackoverflow post](https://stackoverflow.com/questions/45167565/does-react-js-support-html5-datalist) was useful to understand how it all comes together and whether datalist is supported in React.

+For sorting a condition is applied to ensure ascending length (shortest first).
+The condition `a.length - b.length` is applied given the input is `function(a, b)`.

 # Errors and how to overcome them

 ## TypeError: Cannot read property 'inputRef' of undefined